 There you have it- several easy crafts from a plastic bottle!
 If you start thinking about it, there are even more great ideas for how to reuse old plastic bottles.
 Empty plastic bottles can become anything from a piggy bank to a bird feeder.
 When you get started with these fun crafts you will likely get more ideas as you work.
 It feels great to turn what would be plastic waste (like an empty water bottle, plastic soda bottles, or other single-use plastic bottles) into various beautiful crafts with different designs.
 Which of these plastic bottle crafts for kids is your favorite?

 Turning empty bottles into DIY projects is so much fun!
+Which is your favorite craft to reuse plastic water bottles?
+Let us know if you have plastic bottle reuse craft ideas too.
 Share your plastic bottle craft ideas with us on social media @familyfocusblog!

 Related Posts: